1937 Auckland Rugby League season: Club visits to other centres

 On June 19 six of the Auckland senior sides travelled throughout the North Island to play various local sides.
 Carlaw Park was unavailable that weekend as the ARL had made it available for the second soccer test match.
 Ponsonby travelled to Wellington, North Shore to Huntly, Mount Albert to New Plymouth, Marist to Whangarei, Manukau to Taneatua in the Bay of Plenty, and City to Tokaanu to play Taupo.
 The match between Taupo and City at Tokaanu was the first ever match of either oval ball code in the area.
+The referee A McIntosh has to explain the play the ball rule to the local side.
+After the game the City side was entertained at the local pa and it was said that the dinner provided "would be remembered by the players for a long time".

 Travel round

 Senior B and second grades

-At the annual meeting for the Papakura club Mr. A. Wilkie (chairman of the ARL Junior Board) said he “deplored the lack of good competition in the senior B grade last season…[and that] this had been the matter of serious consideration during the recess and the Junior Board had recommended to the Auckland league that the second grade be abolished.
+At the annual meeting for the Papakura club Mr. A. Wilkie (chairman of the ARL Junior Board) said he “deplored the lack of good competition in the senior B grade last season...[and that] this had been the matter of serious consideration during the recess and the Junior Board had recommended to the Auckland league that the second grade be abolished.
 This would bring about ten teams into the senior B grade and tend to make the competition far more interesting in the coming season”.
 It was ultimately decided that the Senior B and 2nd Grades would be “amalgamated in order to increase competition between the open-weight grades”.

 Carlaw trophy

-Mr. Harold Walmsley donated a trophy in memory of James Carlaw which consisted of “inlaid New Zealand woods on three tiers with the pioneer administrator's photograph inset in the top square it is summounted by goal posts and a silver football.
+Mr. Harold Walmsley donated a trophy in memory of James Carlaw which consisted of “inlaid New Zealand woods on three tiers with the pioneer administrator's photograph inset in the top square it is surmounted by goal posts and a silver football.
 The trophy was to be dedicated to the annual representative Pakeha – Māori match.